Biden administration finalizes new rules for power plants in one of its most significant climate actions to-date - KESQ

 Finally, EPA is closing loopholes for toxic coal ash – making sure power plants must safely dispose of coal ash previously dumped at unregulated landfills.

-“Any one of [these rules] individually is a monumental achievement,” said Holly Bender, senior director for energy campaigns at the Sierra Club.
+“Any one of [these rules] individually is a monumental achievement,” said Holly Bender, Sierra Club chief energy officer at the Sierra Club.
 “Collectively, these rules send a very strong signal to the electric power industry that it is no longer okay to contribute to these significant public health harms.”

 The-CNN-Wire